-Experts agree that work-life balance is important for physicians to avoid depression, even those who see patients remotely.
+Experts agree that work-life balance is important for physicians to avoid depression.

-It has been known for some time that social isolation and loneliness are risk factors for the onset of major depression.
-Doctors who spend their professional work day seeing patients remotely via telemedicine are often closeted in a room by themselves, staring at several monitors for hours on end.
+Social isolation and loneliness are risk factors for the onset of major depression.
+Doctors who spend their professional work day seeing patients remotely via telemedicine can be closeted in a room by themselves, staring at several monitors for hours on end.
 The physical detachment from other people for an extended time can take its toll.
-Demaerschalk said Mayo has had experience with this problem while developing its telestroke programs in Arizona, Florida and Minnesota.
-The clinical practice initiatives that Mayo has designed assist clinicians with achieving balance in their professional duties and to help prevent telemedicine practicing doctors from developing feelings of professional isolation and burnout.

-Also present for the ATP event was Hargobind S. Khurana, MD, an intensivist - a specialist who takes care of patients in a hospitals intensive care unit.
-As Senior Medical Director for Health Management at Banner Health, he oversees the largest tele-ICU program in the country, covering 550 beds in 28 hospitals.
+Another suggestion came from Hargobind S. Khurana, MD, Senior Medical Director for Health Management at Banner Health.
+He oversees the largest tele-ICU program in the country, covering 550 beds in 28 hospitals.
 One doctor is on duty during the day, but at night five physicians and two nurse practitioners monitor the ICUs.

-Tele-ICU intensivists keep tabs on patients from afar using video cameras and respond to requests for help, proactively managing care when the situation requires it.
-Khurana says that he and his fellow intensivists generally work with a larger team which makes it much less isolating when compared to a tele-stroke provider who may be working alone at home.
-However, he did say in a follow-up email that working a bunch of busy shifts, night or day, in a row can be hard, tele, or not.
+These providers keep tabs on patients with video cameras and answer requests for help, proactively managing care when the situation requires it.
+Because they work with a larger team, Khurana said it was much less isolating compared to a telestroke provider working alone at home.